-Impairment losses for a financial instrument are recognized in the statement of profit or loss and reflected in impairment for credit losses.
-When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through the statement of profit or loss.
+Impairment losses for a financial instrument are recognized in the statement of profit or loss and other comprehensive income and reflected in impairment for credit losses.
+When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through profit or loss.